-In addition, there are three 'program partners' to provide support in specialist areas and extend the consortium's national reach: the Australian National University (ANU); Charles Darwin University (CDU); and Edith Cowan University (ECU).
+In addition, there are currently two active 'program partners' to provide support in specialist areas and extend the consortium's national reach: Charles Darwin University (CDU), and Edith Cowan University (ECU).

-The consortium also has strong links to a wide range of local government organisations across the English-speaking world, including the Commonwealth Local Government Forum, UK Improvement and Development Agency, International City County Managers Association (USA), International Federation of Municipal Engineering, and universities in the UK, Canada, USA, New Zealand and South Africa.
+The consortium also has strong links to a wide range of local government and related organisations across the English-speaking world, including the Commonwealth Local Government Forum, Forum of Federations, Commonwealth Secretariat, UK Improvement and Development Programme, International City County Managers Association (USA), International Federation of Municipal Engineering, and universities in the UK, Canada, USA, New Zealand and South Africa.

-ACELG will be headquartered at the University of Technology, Sydney (UTS), with offices also in Melbourne and Canberra.
+ACELG is headquartered at the University of Technology, Sydney (UTS), with offices also in Melbourne and Canberra.